-Review and adapt your strategies to respond to changes in behaviour.
+Adapt your strategies in response to changes in behaviour.
 They may be very successful at one point and then become less so over time.
-The success of strategies is also impacted (as for any of us) by mood, emotions, tiredness, illness and even the weather.
-As the carer, you may need to be ready to set aside a previously effective strategy and try new ideas.
+You may need to set aside a previously effective strategy and try new ideas.
 At other times you might find yourself returning to earlier strategies.